Come and See the

 Smile Time Difference!

-If a tooth is decayed or fractured Endodontic treatment is used to save a tooth.
+If a tooth is decayed or fractured , Endodontic dental treatment is used to save a tooth.
 Root canals are Endodontic treatments.
-This procedure is finished in one or two visits determined by the required work.
-When the operation is completed the tooth will act like a normal tooth.
+This dental procedure is finished in one or two visits determined by the required work.
+When the operation is completed , the tooth will act like a normal tooth.
+Because a local anesthetic is administered by a dental professional, it is important that you make sure that a family member or friendly face is there to pick you up immediately after the dental procedure.

 What Is An Endodontist?

-Schedule a consultation with a dentist if you experience:
+Schedule a dental consultation with a dentist if you experience:

 - Discoloration gum or tooth pain or sensitivity